Create Analytics Apps

 Let’s have a look at the Data Manager and see where you would schedule a daily dataflow.
 We won’t do that here.
 The Trailhead Data Manager takes care of refreshing your data for you and we don’t want to add extra overhead to your Developer Edition org.

 - Make sure your Developer Edition org is open to Analytics Studio.

-- At upper left, just below the word Monitor, select Dataflows to switch to switch to dataflow view.
+- At upper left, just below the word Monitor, select Dataflows & Recipes to switch to dataflow view.

 - Scroll down to find My First Analytics App.

 - Click the triangle on the right side to open the drop-down menu.
 This is where you can start dataflows to refresh your data for the app, and upload or download dataflows for your org.
 To schedule a daily dataflow, you would click Schedule.
 This opens the Dataflow Schedule window.

 - In your own org, you’d schedule the dataflow to run outside normal business hours when nobody is working in the org.
 Here, we leave it as is since we don’t want to run a daily dataflow.
 Close the window.